 Last week I took you through the Bann Ton Tan Market that happens every Sunday on the Riverside in Sao Hai district of Saraburi province in Thailand.
 I repeatedly heard the word Tai Yuan for the community residing here.
-And even visited Tai Yuan cultural centre in Saraburi which is just a few kilometers away from the floating market.
+And even visited Tai Yuan cultural center in Saraburi which is just a few kilometers away from the floating market.

 Tai Yuan Community of Saraburi

-During our visit to the Tai Yuan cultural centre we were presented the local rice that we were told is the best in the country.
+During our visit to the Tai Yuan cultural center, we were presented the local rice that we were told is the best in the country.
 I guessed that rice has a special meaning for this community as I also come from rice and wheat growing states of India.
 And I know how the people relate themselves to the produce that is their identity for the rest of the world.
 I come back and do some reading on the Internet and find out that the name Tau Yuan means people of the cultivated land.
 And they are very proud of their paddy fields.
 Tai Yuan people are a minority in Thailand.
 And they moved to Saraburi from Chiang Rai but they continue to practice their traditions – be it food or be it their music with large drums.

-Tai Yuan Cultural Centre
+Tai Yuan Cultural Center

-A 100 or so year old wooden house of Mr. Sangchai Wannakul, that I would actually call a riverside mansion, has been converted into a cultural centre.
+A 100 or so year old wooden house of Mr. Sangchai Wannakul, that I would actually call a riverside mansion, has been converted into a cultural center.
 It showcases the various traditional signs of Tao Yuan community.
 Like their textile weaving tradition, their spinning wheel that reminded me of our very own Charkha that Gandhi ji converted into a symbol for the freedom movement.
 Their music and dance forms that are even performed on the boats parked on the banks of the river.

 This house was huge and built on the natural terrain by fitting the wooden planks in a way that it becomes a multi-storey house with a backyard by the riverside.
 There were smaller houses that stood on the river.
-And the narrow long boats were parked on the waters along it.
+And the narrow longboats were parked on the waters along with it.
 Fragile wooden bridges could be used to reach these one-room houseboats like wood houses.
 The age of the wood gave away the age of the house.

 Food – the Tai Yuan way